 top of page

-Tim Mak is an Investigative Correspondent for National Public Radio, where he has worked since 2018.
-In that role, he focuses on accountability journalism and enterprise reporting.
-He appears regularly on NPR's Morning Edition and All Things Considered.
+Previously, he was an Investigative Correspondent for National Public Radio, where he has worked from 2018 to 2023.
+In that role, he focused on accountability journalism and enterprise reporting while appearing regularly on NPR's Morning Edition and All Things Considered.

-For thirteen years, he has covered politics, national security, Congress and nonprofit organizations.
-During that time, he has worked for a variety of publications, including The Daily Beast and Politico.
+For nearly fifteen years, he covered politics, national security, Congress and nonprofit organizations.
+During that time, he worked for a variety of publications, including The Daily Beast and Politico.
 His foreign reporting has taken him to South Sudan, Ethiopia, Djibouti, Japan and Hong Kong.

 Mak's feature writing has appeared in Rolling Stone, Vanity Fair, and the L.A.
 Times, among other prominent outlets.